The Royal Navy and its seagoing reserves from the late Seventeenth to mid Twentieth Centuries

 As per normal after major conflict, the Royal Navy was run down after the conclusion of the Napoleonic Wars.
 Some organisational rationalisation followed in 1832, with the Admiralty subsuming all the subsidiary boards.
 There were periodic departmental changes subsequently, such as having ordnance controlled by the War Office for some time later in the century and the addition of new departments, the Naval Intelligence Department being one.
 Nevertheless, the organisation remained relatively constant and unfortunately, many of the ancient ways of conducting business continued, including the rather convoluted votes system.

 Contrary to popular belief there had traditionally been a keen interest in the employment of new technology within the navy, one example being the mass machine production of blocks in the 18th century.
 In the long period of peace post 1815 the policy changed to partially that of a watching brief.
 So, while there was substantial experimentation, often this was on the back of trends already developing in the outside world.
 So, iron-framed hulls necessary for mounting steam engines, the engines themselves, along with paddles then screws were introduced relatively rapidly.
 By mid century ordnance was changing and experiments were being carried out on wrought iron as armour.
 The mis-named Crimean War (1853-56) first indicated how effective mine warfare might be, with Anglo-French naval actions significantly hindered.
 The American Civil War (1861-65) really showed how naval warfare might develop and not necessarily in favour of the great powers.
 Interestingly, in a background of severe budgetary limitations in the 1870s there was an acceleration in experimentation resulting in numerous warship hybrids (especially as the French Navy was once again in a position to impinge on British hegemony).
 The 1880s brought the British military takeover of Egypt, a war scare with Russia and political lobbying for increased naval spending (partially through efforts of some naval officers).
 This proved effective as the next decade brought about increased building programmes of battleships and cruisers: just as the French Jeune Ecole prophesied the end of large warships through the use of torpedoes launched from small craft.
 This however proved rather premature, as early torpedoes lacked speed and endurance.
 So, some varieties of British cruisers and battleships generally became ever larger and weightier, deploying heavier and heavier weapons in bids to keep ahead of both the French and Russians.
 By the turn of the century there was already something a ‘fusion’ between the large armoured cruisers and smaller battleships: especially in the mind of Admiral Sir John Fisher.
 With the continued building programmes, the ‘all big gun’ warship became inevitable, as articulated in the Dreadnought battleships and battlecruisers (although already previously designed and promoted by the Italian Vittorio Cuniberti).
-Increased power was required to shift these massive warships and not only were turbines used in these, oil fuel was beginning to be used as an auxiliary fuel in a number of types of ships.
-By this time the main perceived threat came from the German Imperial Navy.
+To shift these massive warships increased power was required and not only were turbines used in these, oil fuel was beginning to be used as an auxiliary fuel in a number of types of ships.
+By this time the main perceived threat came from the German Imperial Navy (Kaiserliche Marine).
 And so the building went on...

 Without delving too deeply, many other types of war fighting craft had also been developed.
 As well as many differing sizes of cruisers required for various roles, torpedo boat destroyers were aimed to counter the small torpedo craft.
 Submarine design had already evolved significantly.
 Mine warfare, both in offence and defence, was also becoming more sophisticated.
 And, even aircraft were beginning to be regarded as interesting in some naval quarters before 1914.
 Even so, big ships and battle fleets were seen as of overriding importance in maintaining ‘command of the sea’.
 By this doctrine, often simplistically associated with an American naval officer named Mahan but in reality already in vogue, such ‘command’ would allow for one’s own use of the sea, both military and civilian, while denying this to one’s opponent(s).